Prescriptions

 Dispensing to Rural Patients

-We are a dispensing practice, which means that we are authorised by NHS England to dispense prescribed items to our rural patients who live more than one mile away (as the crow flies) from a pharmacy/chemist.
+We are a dispensing practice, which means that we are authorised by NHS England to dispense prescribed items to our rural patients who live more than one mile away from a pharmacy/chemist.

 Our dispensary for rural patients is conveniently located within the main surgery building.

-If you are a patient, we dispense to then we are also, in certain circumstances, able to offer a delivery service where we can drop your medication off to you at home.
+If you are a patient we dispense to, in certain circumstances we are also able to offer a delivery service where we can drop your medication off to you at home.
 Please ask our Dispensary team for more details.

-The Dispensary is open Monday to Friday between 08:30 to 18:00.
+The Dispensary is open Monday to Friday from 8:30am to 6:00pm.
 It is closed at weekends and on bank holidays.

-If you have any queries regarding your medication, please contact the surgery on 01271 323 443, our Healthcare Administration Team will log a call for you with the Dispensing Team and they will aim to call you back within 2-3 hours.
-You can also contact our Dispensary Team via email to order your repeat medication or if you have any questions about your medication, you do not need to be a dispensing patient to contact them.
-Please ensure you include your full name, DOB, and address so we can identify you.
+If you have any questions regarding your medication, please contact the surgery on 01271 323 443.
+The Dispensing Team will aim to call you back within 2 to 3 hours.
+You can also contact our Dispensary Team by email to order your repeat medication or ask them questions about your medication.
+You do not need to be a dispensing patient to contact them.
+Please ensure you include your full name, date of birth, and mailing address so we can identify you.
 The email address is: D-ICB.LitchdonDispensary@nhs.net.

 Collecting Control Drugs